sean810720/ai-agent-rag/Readme.md

 # Platform Support
 - OS X 10.11 (x86_64)
-- Other Linux like OS
+- Other Linux-like OS

-# How to build
+# How to Build

 ### (1) Install requirements
 ```